 Global Interdependence Core Requirement Core component title Varies Minimum credit hours attributed course Core-specific pre- / co-requisites and/or requirements None Core component summary Courses that satisfy the Global Interdependence requirement provide students with the intellectual tools to understand and participate in the interconnected world in which they live.
 Students will explore the global impact of personal choices and local actions in order to become engaged and responsible global citizens.
-Core component learning outcomes Students who complete this course will be able to: Ask complex questions about other cultures or international processes Interpret intellectual and emotional dimensions of more than one worldview Describe how the lives, values, and experiences of people are affected by factors or processes outside of their ow countries or localities Envision alternative strategies to address challenges rooted in interactions with people and societies outside the United States.
-Reflect on how personal choices and local actions affect and are affected by events or processes beyond national borders Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 6 SLO 6 SLO 6 Essential criteria required of all Core components designated as satisfying the Global Interdependence attribute What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Courses in this category EITHER examine at least one global or transnational process or system and its varying impacts on different populations OR explore environmental, epidemiological, social, cultural, economic, political, or other factors in a country or countries other than the U.S. May be taught from a historical perspective but must help students understand how historical developments affect the contemporary world Engage students in reflection on how their choices and actions affect and are affected by events or processes beyond national borders Require students to produce an artifact or artifacts that can be used to assess student achievement of the required course learning outcomes Notes Require students to produce an artifact or artifacts that can be used to assess student achievement of the required course learning outcomes Any course in the University Core, major, or other coursework is eligible to be approved as carrying this attribute except for: Ignite Seminar; Cura Personalis 1, 2, and 3; Eloquentia Perfecta 1; Eloquentia Perfecta 2
+Core component learning outcomes Students who complete this course will be able to: Ask complex questions about other cultures or international processes Interpret intellectual and emotional dimensions of more than one worldview Describe how the lives, values, and experiences of people are affected by factors or processes outside of their own countries or localities Envision alternative strategies to address challenges rooted in interactions with people and societies outside the United States.
+Reflect on how personal choices and local actions affect and are affected by events or processes beyond national borders Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 6 SLO 6 SLO 6 Essential criteria required of all Core components designated as satisfying the Global Interdependence attribute What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Courses in this category EITHER examine at least one global or transnational process or system and its varying impacts on different populations OR explore environmental, epidemiological, social, cultural, economic, political, or other factors in a country or countries other than the U.S. May be taught from a historical perspective but must help students understand how historical developments affect the contemporary world Engage students in reflection on how their choices and actions affect and are affected by events or processes beyond national borders Require students to produce an artifact or artifacts that can be used to assess student achievement of the required course learning outcomes Notes ajor, or other coursework is eligible to be a sonalis 1, 2, and 3; Eloquentia Perfecta 1; · ·